yadav-saurabh/qrGrid/docs/guide/index.md

 ### Angular

-Implementation of the Qr grid library for Angular applications.
+Installation of the Qr grid library for Angular applications.

 ::: code-group